orfeus-eu/documentation/docs/_build/html/_sources/adria_array.rst.txt

      - Austria
    * - National Institute of Geophysics, Geodesy and Geography, Bulgarian Academy of Sciences
      - Bulgaria
-   * - University of Zagreb
+   * - University of Zagreb, Geophysical Department
      - Croatia
    * - Charles University, Faculty of Mathematics and Physics
      - Czechia